Raffaello/board-m-n-k/README.md

 ### endgame

-- [X] can be ended only when at least 2k-1 moves are done, so avoid check if depth is lower than 2k-1 and just return false or do not check at all.
+- [X] can be ended only when at least 2k-1 moves are done, so avoid to check if depth is lower than 2k-1 and just return false or do not check at all.

 - [X] keep a counter of empty cells, each time and modifying accordingly when do/undo a move check directly if the counter is equal zero to determine end game.

+### Board status look up

+- [ ] considering delta changes in the board,
+keeping the previous check board value (no winners) and check only around the move done instead of all the board.

 ### moves generations